-The Designated Officer or designated Portfolio Assistant will maintain hard-copy or electronic files relating to Adviser's proxy voting procedures in an easily accessible place (e.g., through the ProxyEdge website).
+The Designated Officer will maintain hard-copy or electronic files relating to Adviser's proxy voting procedures in an easily accessible place (e.g., through the ProxyEdge website).
 Adviser will maintain and preserve records for at least six years from the end of the fiscal year during which the last entry was made on a record.

-Clients may obtain a copy of Adviser's complete proxy voting policies and procedures by contacting Vaughan Schmidt at 410-837-2544 or vvs@dfdent.com.
+Clients may obtain a copy of Adviser's complete proxy voting policies and procedures by contacting Carolyn Gaynor at 410-837-2544 or ceg@dfdent.com.
 Clients may contact Adviser to obtain information from Adviser about how Adviser voted any proxies on behalf of their account(s).
 In this case, Adviser will send to the client a report concerning each voted proxy that is the subject of the client's request consisting of (1) the name of the issuer, (2) the proposal voted upon and (3) how Adviser voted the client's proxy.

 Regarding securities class action settlements, beginning on September 1, 2014 Adviser began filing securities class action settlement claims on behalf of clients through the use of an outside service provider, Broadridge.
 Historically, Adviser did not actively insert itself in the securities class action settlement process and requested that custodians act as the intermediary for clients.
 Adviser's involvement was limited to answering questions and assisting those clients who explicitly ask for Adviser's assistance.
 In an effort to be more helpful to clients in their attempts to participate in securities class action settlements, this new service automates the filing process and enables clients to participate in all settlements for which they are eligible and receive the maximum amount to which they are entitled to, less administrative fees assessed by Broadridge.
+In order to avoid duplicate claims, Adviser does not file securities class action claims for those clients where the custodian already files on the client's behalf.
+Furthermore, Adviser does not files securities class action claims for those clients who have requested to opt-out of the service.